-Since 2008, SAG has provided a venue for utilities and stakeholders to work together to discuss a variety of policy and technical issues and reach consensus on directives from the Illinois Commerce Commission (ICC or Commission).
+Since 2008, the Illinois Energy Efficiency Stakeholder Advisory Group (SAG) has provided a venue for utilities and stakeholders to work together to discuss a variety of policy and technical issues and reach consensus on directives from the Illinois Commerce Commission (ICC or Commission).
 Program Administrators and stakeholders have achieved many successes throughout this process.
 SAG is a forum that allows parties to provide early and ongoing input on energy efficiency programs, express different opinions, better understand the opinions of others, and foster collaboration and consensus, where possible and appropriate.